modmark-org/modmark/README.md

 language, like [link label="links"](https://modmark.org), lists and more!
 ```

 The `[link]` syntax invokes a **module**, which lives outside the language itself, and the ability to use custom modules enhances the language and gives it capabilities way beyond what one single syntax set may.
-Make sure to check out the [playground](https://modmark.org) to see an example document which uses modules! *The playground currently doesn't work on [Chromium-based browsers](https://github.com/modmark-org/modmark/issues/45)*
+Make sure to check out the [playground](https://modmark.org) to see an example document which uses modules!

 You can see more of the syntax [here](MODMARK.md), or continue reading to find out more about the project structure and technical details.